Musicals101.com

 b.
 Sept.
 25, 1914 (Daytona Beach, FL) - July 27, 2005 (Miami, FL)

 Forrest and Wright collaborated on special material for Los Angeles nightclub revues, where their work attracted the attention of major studios.
-The duo adapted existing music and created new songs for the MGM's versions of Maytime (1937) and Sweethearts (1938), two of Nelson Eddy and Jeanette MacDonald's strongest vehicles.
-For The Firefly (1937), Forrest and Wright added lyrics to an existing Rudolph Friml-Herbert Stouthart melody, resulting in the popular hit "The Donkey Serenade."
-All told, their songs were heard in 58 films.
+The duo (who always insisted that they were no more than friends and professional collaborators) adapted existing music and created new songs for the MGM screen versions of Maytime (1937) and Sweethearts (1938), two of Nelson Eddy and Jeanette MacDonald's strongest vehicles.
+For The Firefly (1937), Forrest and Wright added lyrics to an existing Rudolph Friml-Herbert Stouthart melody, resulting in the extremely popular hit "The Donkey Serenade."
+All told, their songs were heard in more than 50 films.

-Most of Forrest and Wright's stage works featured melodies freely adapted from the works of great classical composers.
-Song of Norway (1944), a fictional love story involving the life and music of Edvard Grieg, was a surprise hit, proving that there was still an audience for romantic operetta.
-It ran for three years and featured the rapturous "Strange Music."
-Gypsy Lady (1946) failed in its attempt to recycle some old Victor Herbert tunes, but Forrest and Wright hit pay dirt adapting the melodies of Alexander Borodin for Kismet (1953).
-Part operetta, part bawdy burlesque, this opulent musical featured "Baubles, Bangles and Beads," "And This is My Beloved" and the smash hit "Stranger in Paradise."
-A popular success despite dismissive reviews, Kismet won the Tony for Best Musical, and won acclaim for stars Alfred Drake, Doretta Morrow and Richard Kiley.
+Most of Forrest and Wright's stage scores featured melodies freely adapted from the works of great classical composers.
+Song of Norway (1944), a fictional love story involving the life and music of Edvard Grieg, was a surprise hit on both sides of the Atlantic, proving that there was still a sizeable audience for romantic operetta.
+It ran for three years on Broadway and featured the rapturous hit "Strange Music."
+Gypsy Lady (1946) failed in its attempt to recycle some old Victor Herbert tunes, but Forrest and Wright hit pay dirt adapting the melodies of Russian composer Alexander Borodin for Kismet (1953).
+Part operetta, part bawdy burlesque show, this opulent musical featured "Baubles, Bangles and Beads," "And This is My Beloved" and the smash hit ballad "Stranger in Paradise."
+A popular success despite dismissive reviews, Kismet won the Tony for Best Musical, won acclaim for stars Alfred Drake, Doretta Morrow and Richard Kiley, became a frequently revived international favorite -- and was filmed by MGM .

-Forrest and Wright saw several projects close out of town, including a musical version of Grand Hotel (1958) featuring their original melodies.
-They had less luck collaborating with Brazilian composer on the melodically abmitious but dramatically unsatisfying jungle musical Magdalena (1948).
-The ill-fated Broadway productions of Kean (1961) and Anya (1964) – the latter adapting melodies by Serge Rachmaninoff – left the team on the outer fringes of a much changed theatre business.
-They remained active, supervising revivals of Kismet and revising their less well known shows for regional productions.
-Grand Hotel made it to Broadway in 1989, but director Tommy Tune had replaced part of the original score with new numbers by Maury Yeston -- to Forrest & Wright's dismay.
-The two men remained professional and personal partners until Forrest's death at age 84.
-Wright died six years later at age 90.
+Forrest and Wright saw several projects close out of town, including a musical version of Grand Hotel (1958) that featured their original melodies.
+They had equally poor luck collaborating with Brazilian composer on the melodically ambitious but dramatically unsatisfying jungle musical Magdalena (1948).
+The ill-fated Broadway productions of Kean (1961) and Anya (1964) – the latter adapting melodies by Serge Rachmaninoff – left the team on the outer fringes of a much changed theatre business that no longer welcomed romantic operetta.
+The team remained active, supervising revivals of Kismet and revising their less well-known shows for regional productions.
+Grand Hotel finally made it to Broadway in 1989, but director Tommy Tune had replaced part of the score with new numbers by Maury Yeston -- to Forrest & Wright's dismay.
+The two men remained close until Forrest's death at age 84.
+Wright continued to promote their works until his own death six years later at age 90.

 Gemignani, Paul